bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.
+  * Server side routing request a new page and the entire new page is sent to the user.
+Client side routing is when the url makes an adjustment to the state of the website which results in a different view.
+The whole page does not refresh.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  * C(create - A post request is used to ask the server to add or create new resources), R(Get request are used when a the client want to read or ask the server for information)U(update- a Put request is used by the client to ask the server to make changes or update) D(Delete request is used by the client to remove or delete data)
 - [ ] Mention three tools we can use to make AJAX requests.
+  * Post, axios, and fetch.

 ## Project Set Up